 Please note: waiting times displayed are indicative and can change on a daily basis.

-A procedure often used to screen for bowel pathology, including polyps, and to screen for colon cancer.
+This is a procedure often used to screen for colon cancer.
 An endoscope (a very thin, long camera) is passed through the anus to view the large bowel and parts of the small bowel.
 It also enables polyps to be removed.

 An examination of the large intestine whereby a flexible endoscope is passed via the rectum through to the furthest part of the colon.